 - 1. Advanced Packaging Information; please contact Winbond for the latest minimum and maximum specifications. - 2.
 BSC = Basic lead spacing between centers. - 3.
-Dimensions D and E1 do not include mold flash protrusions and should be measured from the bottom of the package. - 4.
-The metal pad area on the bottom center of the package is connected to the device ground (GND pin).
-Avoid placement of exposed PCB vias under the pad.
+Dimensions D and E do not include mold flash protrusions and should be measured from the bottom of the package. - 4.
+The metal pad area on the bottom center of the package is not connected to any internal electrical signals.
+It can be left floating or connected to the device ground (GND pin).
+Avoid placement of exposed PCB vias under th pad.